playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 > This table is not formatted correctly.
 Where are the rows?
 Why is everything horizontally lined up next to one-another?

-This is because, if you look at the output of the `FileTableComponent` being rendered, you'll find the following markup:
+This is because if you look at the output of the `FileTableComponent` being rendered, you'll find the following markup:

 ```html
 <file-table>